 - 28% cheaper than London

-Marseille is heralded as one of the most international cities in France, and the number of expats living there supports the claim.
+Marseille is one of the most international cities in France, and the number of expats living there supports the claim.
 Being a port city, it is perfect for international business as well as enjoying the relaxed lifestyle of a coastal resort city.

 Needless to say, the sandy beaches are an attraction for many expats.
 Compared to Paris’s living costs, the cost of living in Marseille is more affordable.